realsvik/GCDcourseproject/CodeBook.md

 8. Dataset is grouped by Subject and Activity.
 9. Dplyr Summary is applied to get mean values for variables for each activity and each subject.
 10. Dataset is saved into tidydataset.txt
-11. Finally, a clean data set with 1 observation per row, one variable per column is returned to console
+11. Finally, a clean data set with one observation per row, one variable per column is returned to console

 ######Variables description